Date and time functions

 Arguments:

-is a string that describes the timestamp format in whichstring
+stringis any string that represents a date and/or time.formatis a string that describes the timestamp format in whichstringis expressed.

 Return value: